109th Field Artillery Regiment (United States)

-The 109th Field Artillery Regiment is an artillery regiment of the United States Army and the Pennsylvania Army National Guard.
+The 109th Field Artillery Regiment was an artillery regiment of the United States Army and the Pennsylvania Army National Guard.

-The unit was organized on October 17, 1775 and is one of several National Guard units with colonial roots.
+The unit was organized on 17 October 1775 and was one of several National Guard units with colonial roots.
 The first unit commander was Colonel Zebulon Butler.
-The unit traces is origins to the Connecticut Militia under the 24th Regiment since the Wyoming Valley was a part of Connecticut at the time.
-After alternating between an infantry and artillery unit throughout the early years and campaigns, the battalion was designated as the 109th Field Artillery Regiment on October 11, 1917.
+The unit traces its origins to the 24th Regiment of the Connecticut Militia, as the Wyoming Valley was part of Connecticut at the time.
+After alternating between an infantry and artillery unit throughout the early years and campaigns, the battalion was designated as the 109th Field Artillery Regiment on 11 October 1917.
 The regiment served in combat during World War I and was commanded by Colonel Asher Miner.

 During the 1950s and 1960s, under the Pentomic army structure, the 2nd Battalion, 109th Artillery, served with the 28th Division.

 1st Battalion

-1st Battalion, 109th FA, (the "Wyoming Valley Guards") is a battalion of the United States Army, maintained by the Pennsylvania Army National Guard.
-It is a subordinate formation of the 169th Field Artillery Brigade.
-Its headquarters is at the historic Kingston Armory located in Kingston, PA.
-The unit was organized on October 17, 1775 and is one of the oldest military units in the United States Army.
+1st Battalion, 109th FA, (the "Wyoming Valley Guards") was a battalion of the United States Army, maintained by the Pennsylvania Army National Guard.
+It was a subordinate formation of the 169th Field Artillery Brigade.
+Its headquarters was at the historic Kingston Armory located in Kingston, PA.
+The unit was organized on 17 October 1775, and divested in 2025.
+It was one of the oldest military units in the United States Army.

 In 1984-85 the 1st Battalion was part of the divisional artillery of the 28th Infantry Division.

-Recent news articles in 2014 and 2015 stated the 55th BCT is under consideration for inactivation by late 2016 and as a result may inactivate the battalion.
+News articles in 2014 and 2015 claimed that the 55th BCT is under consideration for inactivation by late 2016 and as a result may inactivate the battalion.
+Today, the unit, part of the 55 Movement Enhancement Bridge, has divested and is no longer activated.
+Instead, the Pennsylvania Army National Guard implemented the 28th Division Artillery (28 DIVARTY), located at the Kingston Armory.

 The task organization has changed multiple times throughout the decades as the force structure of the Army and National Guard changes.
-As of 2015, the task organization consists of Headquarters, Headquarters Battery, Alpha Battery, Bravo Battery, Charlie Battery, and 2803 Forward Support Company.
+As of 2024, the task organization consists of Headquarters, Headquarters Battery, Alpha Battery, Bravo Battery, Charlie Battery, and 2803 Forward Support Company.
+The unit was deactivated on September 14, 2025 at a ceremony in Wilkes-Barre, Pennsylvania as part of a larger reorganization of the 28th Infantry Division.